ebruchez/ebruchez.github.io/pages/typewriter-collection-ibm.md

 </figure>
 <figure>
     <img src="/assets/pages/typewriter-ibm/IMG_4182.jpg"/>
-    <figcaption>1983 - This beautiful IBM Selectric III has been refurbished.</figcaption>
+    <figcaption>1983 - This beautiful late IBM Selectric III has been refurbished.
+It is one of the first IBM Selectrics that I got.</figcaption>
 </figure>

 </div>